saadmohiuddin/DBMS_Project/README.md

 [Windows](https://dev.mysql.com/downloads/installer/)

-You'll obtain an account and password after installation, then you should modify the `faces_gui.py`, with the corresponding `user` and `passwd`:
+You'll obtain an account and password after installation, then you should modify `faces_gui.py` and `update_login_logout.py`, with the corresponding
+`user` and `passwd`:
 ```
 # create database connection